Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 9

 so glad you let me know about

-the Silk your dear old pet love
+the Silk you dear old pet love

-I'll see get some soon.
+I'll see you get some soon.
 I wish

-I could prewarned you enough your
+I could reward you enough you

-dear old secret love for all your
+dear old sweet love for all your

-goodness, I am still feeling a bit
+goodness.
+I am still feeling a bit

 into action with some of these new